pingcap/ossinsight/README.md

 Data Explorer provides a new way to discover trends and insights into 5+ billion rows of GitHub data.

 Simply ask your question in natural language and Data Explorer will generate SQL, query the data, and present the results visually.
-It's built with Chat2Query, a GPT-powered SQL generator in TiDB Cloud.
+It's built with <a href="https://tidbcloud.com/channel?utm_source=ossinsight&utm_medium=referral&utm_campaign=chat2query_202301&utm_content=github_readme">Chat2Query</a>, a GPT-powered SQL generator in TiDB Cloud.

 Examples: